 SERVICE POSITIONS

-At BBG, we believe that service is both a privilege and a spiritual practice.
+At Bit by Bit, we believe that service is both a privilege and a spiritual practice.
 Whether it’s greeting someone at the door, handing out chips, or representing the group in the larger fellowship of AA, each role plays a vital part in keeping our meeting welcoming, organized, and grounded in the Twelve Traditions.

 No matter your length of sobriety, there is a way to contribute.
-Some positions require more time sober or a longer commitment, while others are open to anyone with the willingness to serve.
-Every role, big or small, reflects our shared responsibility to carry the message of recovery and strengthen the bonds of our group.
+Some positions require a longer commitment or sobriety, while others are open to anyone willing to serve.

 SERVICE POSITIONS